foundationhealth/tech-assessment/README.md

 1. Calculate the cost of a simple one-way flight (eg FRA → MAN).
 2. Calculate the cost of a return flight (eg MAN → FRA → MAN).
-3. Calculate the cost of connecting flights (JFK → MAN → FRA).
+3. Calculate the cost of connecting flights (eg JFK → MAN → FRA).
-4. Throw a "flight unavailable" error for routes which are not available (FRA → JFK)
+4. Throw a "flight unavailable" error for routes which are not available (eg FRA → JFK)

 ## Extension